brechtvdv/third-party-payment-maas-specification/README.md

 ## Step 4: Detect voucher

 The MaaS app knows from step 2 that certain vouchers are linked to a subsidy measure.
-In other words, a MaaS app must keep track (e.g. add an extra column in the database) of which subsidy measure applies per voucher code.
+In other words, a MaaS app must keep track (e.g. add an extra column in a table) of which subsidy measure applies per voucher code.

 ## Step 5: Validation of user journey